oasis-tcs/openc2-usecases/Cybercom-Plugfest/Plugfest-Outcomes.md

 # Scenarios

 ## Scenario: Active Cyber Defense of Critical Infrastructure (ACDCI) (Clarity Cyber / NSA OpenC2 Team)

-*Description:* this project ...
+*Description:* This project demonstrates the ability to send OpenC2 commands from an python-based OpenC2 Producer to an OpenC2 Consumer to a series of nine actuators.
+It is intended to model an implementation of a system to defend a geographic area from hostile drone intrusions, but is adaptable to other scenarios.

 *State:*
-* At plugfest / described
+* Presented at Plugfest: Please see multiple architecture documents with titles "OpenC2 Active Cyber Defense of Critical Infrastructure (ACDCI)", "ACDCI Use case using Google Kubernetes Engine (GKE)", "GCP Kubernetes Nodes with GKE for NS3 Simulator", "Active Cyber Defense of Critical Infrastructure (ACDCI) Use Case.
-* Initial / Final State
+* Initial / Final State:  ACDCI actuators received and processed commands from multiple OpenC2 Producers
-* Releaseability: open source vs. proprietary
+* Releaseability: open source
-* Demonstrated?
+* Demonstrated: Yes
-* Interworked?
+* Interworked: Yes

 ## Scenario 2: Name2